KarchinLab/open-cravat-modules-karchinlab/packages/rare_coding/rare_coding.md

 substitutions, indel related sequence loss or gain, stop/start loss, stop/start gain, frame shifts, and splicing related sequence changes.
 Synonymous variants that do not alter protein sequence are excluded.

 The gnomAD3 annotator is used to determine variant allele frequency.
-Only variants occuring in the general population less than 1% of the time are included.
+Only variants occurring in the general population less than 1% of the time are included.
 Note: A review of population specific allele frequency may be appropriate as a variant could occur at higher rates in specific sub-populations.

 NCBI Gene, dbSNP, and GO annotators are included in the package to provide additional context for the variants but are not used for filtering.